Pratapgarh Kingdom: Independence from Tripura

 According to historian Achyut Charan Choudhury, Turani's great-great-grandson Malik Pratap was the ruler of the region in the late 15th century AD.
 By this point, Pratap had gained the former lands and palace of Pratap Singh in Patharkandi by marrying the daughter of the then-current owner, Amir Ajfar.
+He later moved from Deorail to Patharkandi permanently.

 In 1489, Maharaja Pratap Manikya of Tripura was engaged in a war against his elder brother, Dhanya, after taking the throne with the help of his army generals.
 While the Maharaja was distracted and lacked the means to intervene, Malik Pratap was said to have seceded Pratapgarh from Tripura's control (an area roughly equivalent to what is now Karimganj district) and declared himself its independent ruler.
 Malik Pratap later aided the Maharaja in his war and earned his friendship through this assistance.
 In gratitude, Manikya recognised Pratapgarh's independence and awarded Malik Pratap the title of Raja.
 Further to this, the Maharaja gave his daughter Ratnavati Devi in marriage to Malik Pratap's grandson, Bazid.
 However, in 1490, Pratap Manikya was assassinated by his generals, with Malik Pratap dying soon afterwards.